 About the Award

 What are the benefits to participants?
-Opportunities to collaborate with multi-disciplinary groups from their own academic institution and/or from other universities, gain hands-on experience working with modern data types encountered in real-world scenarios/future employment, improve their leadership and team-based soft skills, receive feedback and recognition by the mineral exploration industry and expand their industry networks and potential employment opportunities.
+Career development, international recognition and cash prizes are but a few of the benefits to participants.
+The challenge offers students hands-on experience working with modern datasets encountered in the field, opportunities to improve their leadership and team-based skills, and the ability to expand their industry networks and increase potential employment opportunities.

 Datasets for interpretation: Students will be able to select from a set of provided regional high-quality datasets from around the globe.

-Software: Educational versions of Geosoft’s Oasis montaj and Seequent’s Leapfrog Geo will be provided to registered teams for working with the selected dataset.
+Software: Educational versions of Geosoft’s Oasis montaj, Seequent’s Leapfrog Geo and Imdex’s ioGAS will be provided to registered teams for working with the selected dataset.

 Judging: Independent judges will evaluate the results using the Assessment Rubric (located under Resources - Submission Guidelines) which speak to innovation in data integration and visualisation, application of methodologies new to earth sciences, exploration significance of team findings and discernible evidence of collaboration within the team.